title: Automatically Upload Pasted Images to Dogedoge Image Hosting in VS Code

 git clone https://github.com/amtoaer/vsc-markdown-image-dogedoge

-# Change to the directory
+# Switch to the directory

 cd vsc-markdown-image-dogedoge

-# Install dependencies (two options):
+# Install dependencies (two methods are optional):

 # 1. Install dependencies using yarn